chaitraboggaram/django-react/README.md

 ---

 ### Organize files
-1. Delete all css files in pde\frontend\src\assets
+1. Delete all CSS files in `pde/frontend/src/assets`, along with any references to them in other files.

 2. Update
 `pde\frontend\src\App.jsx`